bgcarlisle/pubmedtk/README.md

 for the article in question.
 4. The `pubtypes` column contains a JSON-encoded list of publication types for the article in question.
+5. The `pubdate` column contains a string of the publication date.
+6. The `epubdate` column contains a string of the e-publication date.
-5. The `authors` column contains a JSON-encoded list of authors for the article in question.
+7. The `authors` column contains a JSON-encoded list of authors for the article in question.

 Example: